subquery/documentation/docs/academy/moonbeam_course/lesson5.md

 // Collator Leaves

-export async function collatorLeft(
-  call: SubstrateExtrinsic): Promise<void> {
+export async function collatorLeft(call: SubstrateExtrinsic): Promise<void> {
   const address = call.extrinsic.signer.toString();
   const collator = await Collator.get(address);

   if (!collator) {
     // Collator doesn't exist
   } else {
-      collator.leaveDate = call.block.timestamp
+    collator.leaveDate = call.block.timestamp;
   }

   await collator.save();
 }
 ```

 ::: warning Important
 Remove `/.data` folder to reindex your data from beginning and adjust the whole database to the new `Collator` entity's shape.
 Otherwise, the indexer will start indexing data from the latest block it finished last time and your project will be missing some data of collators indexed before.

 Also, remember to regerate associated typescript after any change in the `schema.grapql`.
 :::